Dirt Bike Safety Gear You Should Have For Every Ride

 A pair of quality motorcycle boots are highly recommended as using these in place of a standard boot can offer a lot more protection to your lower leg, ankle and foot area and should not be left off of your list.

-Once you're decked out in all the dirt bike safety gear, it's almost time to go tear up the neighbors yard to try everything out, then it'll be time to take it to a track, off-road area or FMX compound and log some seat time or hang time, but before you do that, you may want to check out the dirt bike safety tips below.
+Once you're decked out in all the dirt bike safety gear, it's almost time to go tear up the neighbors yard to try everything out, then it'll be time to take it to a track or off-road area and log some seat time, but before you do that, you may want to check out the dirt bike safety tips below.